AMRA Medical and UK Biobank data provides evidence to predict the occurrence of disease

 About AMRA Medical

 AMRA is a groundbreaking international digital health company at the forefront of medical imaging and precision medicine.
-The company has developed a new global standard in body composition assessment, the ability to automatically produce multiple fat and muscle biomarkers with unrivaled precision and accuracy, as well as contextual disease insights – all from a single, 6-minute, whole-body MRI.
+The company has developed a new global standard in body composition assessment, the ability to automatically produce multiple fat and muscle biomarkers with unrivaled precision and accuracy, as well as contextual disease insights – all from a single, Rapid MRI, whole-body MRI.
 AMRA was founded in 2010 as a spin-off of Linköping University, Sweden, with the aim to support transformative care and vital decision-making from clinical research to health and wellness.

 SVP Global BD & Marketing